hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 ## Step 3: Add Configuration for local debugging
-Add configuration of your API in `teamsfx/script/run.js` for local debugging.
+According to the `apiClient` created in Step 2, select the corresponding type to configure your API for local debugging.

 <details>
 <summary><b>Basic Auth